Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

-where we get the standard GCV function for $w=1.$ By minimizing the above functional with respect to both $\lambda$ and $k$ it is possible to set both the regularization parameters involved in a hybrid method.
-For instance, one can use an alternating approach to sample the 2D GCV surface \cref{eq:WGCV} as follows.
-First, a projected version of the GCV functional \cref{eq:WGCV} is minimized for a fixed $k$, to get $\lambda_k$ (this is like sampling the GCV functional along lines); second, the GCV functional \cref{eq:WGCV} is minimized for fixed $\lambda_k$ (this is like sampling only one point of the GCV surface).
+where we get the standard GCV function for $w=1.$ By minimizing the above functional with respect to both $\lambda$ and $k$, it is possible to set both regularization parameters involved in a hybrid method.
+One can use an alternating approach to sample the 2D GCV surface \cref{eq:WGCV} as follows: first, a projected version of the GCV functional \cref{eq:WGCV} is minimized for fixed $k$ to get $\lambda_k$ (this is sampling the GCV functional along lines); second, the GCV functional \cref{eq:WGCV} is minimized for fixed $\lambda_k$.

 The noise cumulative periodogram (NCP) approach for selecting regularization parameters does not require an estimate of the noise level either.
-Indeed, NCP uses residual components rather than residual norm to estimate regularization parameter \cite{rust2008residual}.
+Indeed, NCP uses the residual components rather than the residual norm to estimate the regularization parameter \cite{rust2008residual}.
 NCP was used within a projection framework in \cite{hansen2006exploiting}, although this was not a hybrid projection method according to the criteria given in the present paper.

-\paragraph{Illustration} In this illustration, we use the image deblurring and tomography test problems from \cref{sec:background} to show how different regularization parameter selection methods can perform within hybrid projection methods.
+\paragraph{Illustration} We use the image deblurring and tomography test problems from \cref{sec:background} to show how different regularization parameter selection methods can perform within hybrid projection methods.
 Relevant quantities are displayed in \cref{fig:regP}.
+For both test problems, looking at the frames displayed in the top row, we can infer that both the discrepancy principle and the wGCV method exhibit consistent behavior within different noise realizations; looking at the frames displayed in the middle and bottom rows, we can see that there are clear combinations of values of $k$ and $\lambda_k$ that deliver minimal relative reconstructions error norms, and that both the discrepancy principle and wGCV are able to compute couples $(k,\lambda_k)$ that eventually (for $k$ big enough) lay in such regions.
 We emphasize that every problem is different, and there is not one approach that will work for all problems.
 Thus, it is good to have a variety of methods that can guide one in selecting a suitable set of parameters.